zeeshan-kiyani/backend-hiring-test-1/README.md

 ## Summary

-The purpose of the test is to reproduce one Aircall feature: __call forwarding__.
+The purpose of the test is to reproduce one small feature: __call forwarding__.

 Here is the story: